lukepark327/onechain/README.md

 **Note that** there is at least one running node whose `HTTP_PORT` is `3001`.

+# How to Use

+You can search a specific block by block number.
+Use search bar or click the `BLOCK #N` button.

 # License
 The one-chain project is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0), also included in our repository in the [LICENSE](https://github.com/twodude/onechain/blob/master/LICENSE) file.